ksheumaker/homeassistant-apsystems_ecur/README.md

 ```

 ## Configuration
 Add the following snippet into your ```configuration.yaml```  replace [IPADDR] with the WiFi connected IP address of your ECU-R device.
+By default the integration will query the ECU every 60 seconds, you can alter this by altering the scan interval configuration option.

+_Warning_ the ECU device isn't the most powerful querying it more frequently could lead to stability issues with the ECU and require a power cycle.

 ```

 apsystems_ecur:
     host: [IPADDR]
+	scan_interval: 60

 ```